Google workers form new labor union, a tech industry rarity

 “That got them a long way,” Allen said, but workers have increasingly realized they need “to come together and build power for themselves and have a voice in what’s going on.”

-The National Labor Relations Board typically recognizes petitions to form new unions when they get interest from at least 30% of employees in a given location or job classification.
+The National Labor Relations Board typically recognizes petitions to form new unions when they get interest from at least 30% of employees in a given location or job classification in the U.S.; a majority of affected workers must then vote to form one.
+Alphabet has a global workforce of roughly 120,000.

 Allen said the Alphabet Workers Union is not currently planning to pursue official recognition as a collective bargaining group.
 Instead, she said it will work similarly to public sector unions in states that don’t allow public employees to bargain collectively.